Making the Most of the SECURE Act’s New 10-Year Rule

 - Maximize available tax-deferred accounts and use inherited IRA for cash flow.

-Let’s assume that both John and his wife, Mary, have access to 401(k) plans at work and are over 50 years old.
-They have the ability to put in a combined total of $52,000 into their 401k accounts—but previously, they have been unable to afford putting in the full amount.
-However, now that they have received this inheritance, they should contribute the full $52,000 into their 401(k) plans and take distributions from the inherited IRA to make up any cash flow needs.
+Let’s assume that both John and his wife, Mary, have access to 401(k) plans at work and are both 62 years old.
+They have the ability to put in a combined total of $69,5001 into their 401k accounts in 2025—but previously, they have been unable to afford putting in the full amount.
+However, now that they have received this inheritance, they should contribute the full $69,5002 into their 401(k) plans and take distributions from the inherited IRA to make up any cash flow needs.
 This essentially allows them to move money from the inherited IRA (which has a 10-year time limit) to their own retirement accounts where there is a longer time frame for them to take out distributions. - Move high-growth assets out of the inherited IRA.

 Over the next 10 years, John and Mary should come up with a plan to increase distributions out of the beneficiary IRA during low-income years.
 This will help ensure that the distributions from the IRA will be taxed at lower rates.
 For example, Mary’s business may have a bad year, causing their joint income to be lower than normal.
 This would be a great year for them to take a little more out of the inherited IRA, as it will be taxed at a lower rate.
 John and Mary could also consider retiring a year or two earlier than planned and living off the inherited IRA.
 This would allow them to spend down the inherited IRA in a very low tax bracket while allowing their other retirement accounts and Social Security to continue to grow.